SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DWindows/LayerManagerWindow.md

 ```

 There are some functions that are operated as a group.
-These are indicated by the icons on the top of the pane, in the orange bar.
-Additionally, there are some other icons at the bottom of the group that control some of the group functions.
+These are indicated by the icons on the top of the pane, in the orange bar (Shown in {numref}`table-top-icons`).
+Additionally, there are some other icons at the bottom of the group that control some of the group functions ({numref}`table-bottom-icons`).
 Hovering the cursor over the icon will display the the use of each additional icon.